Degree bounds for local cohomology

 For the time being, let $R$ be a non-negatively graded polynomial ring in $d$ variables over a field and $M$ be a finitely generated graded $R$-module of depth zero.
 It is well known how to Of course, the socle of $M$ is the socle of the local cohomology module $\HH^0_\mathfrak m(M)$, where $\mathfrak m$ is the maximal homogeneous ideal of $R$.
 In this paper we find bounds on the degrees of interesting elements of $\HH^i_\mathfrak m(M)$ in terms of information about the ring $R$ and information that can be read from a homogeneous complex of finitely generated $R$-modules $C_{\bullet}: \cdots \to C_2\to C_1\to C_0\to 0$ with $\HH_0(C_{\bullet})=M$.
 The ring $R$ need not be a polynomial ring, the complex $C_\bullet$ need not be finite, need not be acyclic, and need not consist of free modules, and the parameter $i$ need not be zero.
 Instead, we impose hypotheses on the Krull dimension of $\HH_j(C_\bullet)$ and the depth of $C_j$ in order make various local cohomology modules $\HH_\mathfrak m^\ell(\HH_j(C_\bullet))$ and $\HH_\mathfrak m^\ell(C_j)$ vanish.

-Our most general algebraic statement is Proposition~\ref{SJD-P}.
-Numerical applications of Proposition~\ref{SJD-P} appear as Corollaries \ref{SJD-cor1}, \ref{SJD-cor2}, and \ref{SJD-cor3}.
-In Corollary~\ref{SJD-cor1} we bound the maximum generator degree of $\HH^i_\mathfrak m(M)$ in terms of the maximum generator degree of $C_j$ for appropriately related $i$ and $j$.
-In particular, in Corollary~\ref{SJD-cor2}, we bound the maximum generator degree of $\HH^0_\mathfrak m(M)$ in terms of the maximum generator degree of $C_{d-1}$.
-The hypotheses of Corollary~\ref{SJD-cor2} hold if $C_\bullet$ is a resolution of $M$; consequently, this result is completely analogous to (\ref{*}) where $\max\{r\mid [\HH^0_\mathfrak m(M)]_r\neq 0\}$ is read from the generator degrees of $C_d$.
+The crucial technical result is Proposition~\ref{SJD-P}.
+In Theorem~\ref{SJD-cor1}, our main theorem, we bound the maximal generator degree of $\HH^i_\mathfrak m(M)$ in terms of the maximal generator degree of $C_j$ for appropriately related $i$ and $j$.
+In particular, in Corollary~\ref{SJD-cor2}, we bound the maximal generator degree of $\HH^0_\mathfrak m(M)$ in terms of the maximal generator degree of $C_{d-1}$.
+The hypotheses of Corollary~\ref{SJD-cor2} hold if $C_\bullet$ is a free resolution of $M$; consequently, this result is completely analogous to (\ref{*}) where $\max\{r\mid [\HH^0_\mathfrak m(M)]_r\neq 0\}$ is read from the generator degrees of $C_d$.